Shirrel Rhoades: Filmmaker

 At Marvel Entertainment he was involved in planning and producing movies based on Marvel superheroes.
 He provided publishing support for films (Blade, Daredevil, etc.), approved the rough cut for Men In Black, and was involved in planning later Marvel films like Spider-Man and Iron Man.

 In Key West, he produced a series of Official Fantasy Fest DVDs (starring Traci Bingham, Joanna Krupa, Melissa Wolf, etc.).
 He acted as consulting producer on such films as Key West: City of Color, Veritas, Resurrection Mary, Year of the Donkey, and My New Life, among others.
 His production company Gee Whiz Entertainment hold the rights for numerous film projects.

 Museums and history

-A two-time president of Key West Art & Historic Society, he helps oversee three museums—Customs House Museum, Lighthouse & Keeper's Quarters, and Fort East Martello.
+A two-time president of Key West Art & Historical Society, he, along with staff, oversaw three museums—Key West Museum of Art & History, Lighthouse & Keeper's Quarters, and Fort East Martello.
 He has been a lecturer in the KWAHS Distinguished Speaker Series, and a guest presenter at Keys History & Discovery Center.
 For a number of years he wrote a history column for the Florida Times-Union and has written a number of history-based articles.